 This is mature relationship.

 The Transformed Wife’s solution is supported by a mistranslation of Genesis 3:16.
-Here is the correct one:
+Here is a better one:

 To the woman he said,

 “I will make your pains in childbearing very severe;Genesis 3:16 NIV

 with painful labor you will give birth to children.